szufix/mapel/README.md

 good idea.

 All steps except from the 5th one are the same as in the Editable Package variant.
-The new step 5 is as follows:
+The new steps 5 and 6 are as follows:
 5. Run
 `pip install .`
+6. Run
+`pip install .[extras]`

 # Support